 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

 - Persistent corruption and cronyism continue to influence the public sector.
-The Corruption Perceptions Index (CPI) by Transparency International remained unchanged at 44 Points in 2020 from 44 Points in 2019.
-Hungary has lost 11 points since 2012 and is now regularly listed among the most corrupt EU member states.
-In 2016, the government of Hungary withdrew from the Open Government Partnership (OGP), a transparency-focused international organization, after refusing to address the organization’s concerns about transparency and good governance.
+The Corruption Perceptions Index (CPI) by Transparency International slightly decreased from 44 to 43 points in 2021, indicating increased corruption.
+Hungary is still regularly considered among the most corrupt EU member states.
+In 2016, the government withdrew from the Open Government Partnership (OGP), a transparency-focused international organization, after refusing to address the organization’s concerns about transparency and good governance.
 Despite strong pressure from the opposition and public, the Government has not joined the European Public Prosecutors Office.
+Corruption Perceptions Index.

 - EU funding is a large driver of Hungarian GDP growth.
-Based on the recent outcome of the 2021-2027 MFF negotiations, Hungary will be able to apply for more than EUR 52.8 Billion (USD 61.1 Billion) from the central budget during this period, which would mean a 35% increase compared to the previous term.
+Based on the recent outcome of the 2021-2027 Multi-Financial Framework (MFF) negotiations, Hungary will be able to apply for more than USD 61.1 billion (EUR 52.8 billion) from the central budget over the seven-year term, which would mean a 35% increase compared to the previous term.
 However, Hungary recorded a government budget deficit equal to 6.80% of the country’s GDP in 2021.
 Hungary Government Budget.

-- In 2020 the Government of Hungary passed legislation which requires investors outside the European Economic Areas to request approval from the Minster for Innovation and Technology for new investment exceeding a certain threshold and participation.
+- In 2020 the Government passed legislation which requires investors outside the European Economic Areas to request approval from the Minister for Technology and Industry for new investment exceeding a certain threshold and participation.